tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 ## Laravel Breeze

 Before we start working on our features, we'll first need to handle Login and Registration.
 Luckily for us, Laravel has a set of Starterkits we can use.
-In this bootcamp, we're using Breeze because of its simplicity.
+In this bootcamp, we're going to use Breeze because of its simplicity.
 Let's get that installed:

 ```bash
 composer require laravel/breeze --dev